aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 resources have been defined and configured.

-The resources below are configured automatically by the CloudFormation stack when a new user pool is being created.
+The resources below are configured automatically by the CloudFormation stack when a new identity pool is being created.
 They are not provisioned when using an existing Identity Pool.

 #### Roles